CATASTROPHES DEMANDED URGENCY IN 2021 SESSION

 Legislators Responded

-During the 2021 Legislative Session, elected officials felt that urgency.
+During the 2021 and 2022 Legislative Session, elected officials responded to the urgency created by a global pandemic, extreme climate weather events, and historically destructive wildfires.
 They passed several climate bills called the Oregon Clean Energy Opportunity -- including 100% Clean Energy by 2040.
-The Legislature also passed comprehensive wildfire policy, and a budget that strongly supported important -- and historically underfunded -- state agencies.
+The Legislature also passed comprehensive wildfire policy and a budget that strongly supported important -- and historically underfunded -- state agencies and invested in resilience to climate change.

 More from the scorecard: